Skip to main content

-Learn how you can create an Extempore assessment.
+Learn how you can create an individual assessment

 From your class page, click the plus button ➕ to create an assessment, where you'll be taken to the page below.